t4k/test-main-repo/subdir/test-custom/README.md

 ok, in SourceTree, I must push to the test-main-repo master normally but to update the test-custom repo, I must do a push subtree (right click on subtree)

+I am testing what happens when two files are in one commit for subrepo